Zoha-Arif/LandscapeCalcshopStudio/README.md

 An interactive drawing web app that turns math into art.
 Users write mathematical functions to generate layered illustrations and color-code sections to bring their creations to life.

----

-## 🎯 Project Purpose

 LandscapeCalcshopStudio provides a playful, math-oriented creative space where users:
 - Enter mathematical functions (e.g., `y = cos(x) + 2`) to generate curves and shapes
 - Color-code specific regions or functions to build complex, layered visuals
 - Combine multiple function-based elements into one cohesive illustration

-This fusion of math and art is ideal for education and creativity, allowing users to explore mathematical expressions visually and intuitively.

 ---